Urology Textbook

 Multicystic Dysplastic Kidney (MCDK)

-Multicystic dysplastic kidney (MCDK) is a severe form of congenital kidney malformation characterized by renal noncommunicating cysts and the absence of a normal pyeloureteral system (Hains et al., 2009).
+Multicystic dysplastic kidney (MCDK) is a congenital malformation of the kidney characterized by multiple noncommunicating cysts of varying size, dysplastic renal parenchyma, and absent or only minimal function of the affected kidney (Hains et al., 2009).

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z